AdrienFabre/makers_coding_bootcamp_portfolio/README.md

   end
 ````

-Because to solve this test I could code the answer directly, this is called to 'hardocde'.
+ To solve this test I could code the answer directly, and no transformation would happen, this is called to 'hardocde' the result.
 So, I am testing a State I am writing, not a Behavior I am creating, this is why the following test is unecessary.

 ````ruby
 it 'adds an apple to the basket' do